-CO2 laser cutting uses a focus lens to gather CO2 laser beams on the material surface for melting them.
+CO2 laser cutting employs a focusing lens to direct CO2 laser beams onto the material’s surface, causing it to melt.

-shearing blanking for thin plates;
+- Shearing and blanking for thin plates

 Obvious advantages of CO2 laser cutting technology over other methods: